corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/operations/deployment/hsm-deployment.md

 cryptoServiceConf : "futurex.conf"
 ```

-The configuration file for Futurex has two fields:
+The configuration file for FutureX has two fields:

 * `credentials` which contains the password (PIN) required to authenticate with the HSM.
 * `loginOnce` which is an **optional** field to allow the login to be kept alive.
 The default setting for this boolean field is `false`.